 Projects that are applying for DV bonus funding are scored using a slightly modified scoring tool that accounts for the project's ability to promote the safety of its residents and for the project's contribution to the Continuum of Care's analysis of Fresno County and Madera County's DV-specific needs and resources.
-The highest scoring DV bonus project in each component type (e.g. DV-specific Rapid Re-Housing, or DV-specific Coordinated Entry) will be nominated by the Continuum of Care to receive bonus funding.
-Additionally, since HUD has a separate scoring and competition process for DV Bonus funds, iff HUD awards the bonus funding to the project, then it will be separately funded using a national pool of DVspecific money.
-Since DV Bonus funds will be awarded in a separate competition based on a threshold score and not the project's placement on the ranked list (i.e., it does not matter for funding purposes where the project is ranked on the ranked list), the Panel has the discretion to place new DV Bonus projects anywhere on the ranked list where they are more likely to be funded by HUD in the DV Bonus category, including in Tier 2.
-If HUD does not award bonus funding to the project, or if the project is not the highest scoring DV bonus project of its type within the CoC, then the project will still be eligible to compete as normal for ordinary HUD CoC bonus funding.
+Additionally, since HUD has a separate scoring and competition process for DV Bonus funds, if HUD awards the bonus funding to the project, then it will be separately funded using a national pool of DV-specific money.
+Since DV Bonus funds will be awarded in a separate competition based on a threshold score and not the project's placement on the ranked list (i.e., it does not matter for funding purposes where the project is ranked on the ranked list where they are more likely to be funded by HUD in the DV Bonus category, including in Tier 2.
+If HUD does not award bonus funding to the project then the project will still be eligible to compete as normal for ordinary HUD CoC bonus funding.